• Account

 That being said, there’s a right and a wrong way to approach influencers.

-Don’t give them a 10 paragraph essay of your problems and life story.
-They are busy, respect their time.
+Don’t give them a 10-paragraph essay about your problems and life story.
+They’re busy; respect their time.
 Simply send them a quick note introducing yourself, and give a specific example of how something they’ve done or written has influenced you.

 This opens up the door for further communication down the road.